-The history of African Americans in Durham, like that of African Americans throughout the United States, is a harrowing, resilient one.
+The history of Black people in Durham, like that of Black people throughout the United States, is a harrowing and resilient one.

 Durham's Black History

-Like much of the antebellum South, Durham was home to a number of plantations during the 1800s, including Stagville, one of the largest in the region.
+Like much of the antebellum South, Durham was home to several plantations during the 1800s, including Stagville, one of the largest in the region.
 Approximately 900 enslaved Black people lived and worked on its 30,000 acres.
-The lives of these individuals are well documented: they worked as laborers, skilled craftsmen and artisans and built most of the plantation buildings.
-Within the slave quarters, rich cultural traditions were cultivated, including crafts, music, dance and social customs often continued from African origins.
+These individuals' lives are well documented: they worked as laborers, skilled craftsmen, and artisans who built most of the plantation buildings.
+Within their quarters, rich cultural traditions were cultivated, including crafts, music, dance, and social customs often continued from African origins.

-Following the end of the Civil War, a contingent of Durham's African Americans were able to attempt to establish a safe haven from the continued injustice of sharecropping and Jim Crow, leaving plantations as free persons, and carving out their own communities and opportunities.
-They formed the Hayti neighborhood, which developed into a thriving business and residential district that received national acclaim for empowering African Americans, including written praise from W. E. B. Du Bois and Booker T. Washington.
-Around the same time, efforts were made to provide educational opportunities for Blacks, including the founding of Dr. James E. Shepard's National Religious Training School and Chautauqua, which later became North Carolina Central University (NCCU).
-It became the first state-supported liberal arts college for Blacks in the nation.
+Following the end of the Civil War, a contingent of Black people in Durham were able to attempt to establish a safe haven from the continued injustice of sharecropping and Jim Crow, leaving plantations as free persons and carving out their own communities and opportunities.
+They formed the Hayti neighborhood, which developed into a thriving business and residential district that received national acclaim for empowering Black people, including written praise from W. E. B. Du Bois and Booker T. Washington.
+Around the same time, efforts were made to provide Blacks with educational opportunities, including the founding of Dr. James E. Shepard's National Religious Training School and Chautauqua, which later became North Carolina Central University (NCCU), the first state-supported liberal arts college for Blacks in the nation.

-In a display of incredible strength and fortitude, African Americans created an era of ingenuity (including John Merrick's founding of North Carolina Mutual Life Insurance Company, the largest and oldest African American-owned life insurance company in the nation in 1889 and the founding of Mechanics & Farmers Bank in 1907).
-Despite this, many others suffered from poverty and a lack of opportunity due to segregation and Jim Crow laws.
-In response, African American Durhamites made strides as leaders of the civil rights movement and built businesses to protect and fortify their communities on Black Wall Street – a landmark that still stands as an iconic epicenter of entrepreneurial genius.
+In a display of incredible strength and fortitude, Black people created an era of ingenuity (including John Merrick's founding of North Carolina Mutual Life Insurance Company, the largest and oldest African American-owned life insurance company in the nation in 1889, and the founding of Mechanics & Farmers Bank in 1907).
+Of course, many still suffered from poverty and a lack of opportunity due to segregation and Jim Crow laws.
+In response, Black Durhamites made strides as leaders of the civil rights movement.
+They built businesses to protect and fortify their communities on Black Wall Street – a landmark that still stands as an iconic epicenter of entrepreneurial genius.

 Dr. Martin Luther King Jr. knew Durham well, and he visited five times.
-He first spoke at Hillside High School in 1956 stating, "If democracy is to live, segregation must die."
+He first spoke at Hillside High School in 1956, stating, "If democracy is to live, segregation must die."
 But his most famous speech in Durham came on February 16, 1960, at the original White Rock Baptist Church.
-It was heard by an estimated 1,200 people at the standing-room-only event.
+About 1,200 people heard him speak at the standing-room-only event.
 King advocated nonviolent confrontation and other forms of direct action for the very first time, stating, "Let us not fear going to jail.
 If the officials threaten to arrest us for standing up for our rights, we must answer by saying that we are willing and prepared to fill up the jails of the South."

 Another famous Durham civil rights advocate, Dr. Pauli Murray (1910-1985), advocated for gender and racial equality.
-As the first woman — queer woman, at that — to be ordained as an Episcopal priest and first African American to earn a JSD from Yale Law School, Murray was a trailblazer.
+As the first woman — queer woman, at that — to be ordained as an Episcopal priest, and the first Black person to earn a JSD from Yale Law School, Murray was a trailblazer.
 You can find murals celebrating Murray's life across Durham, in addition to her childhood home, which was named a National Historic Landmark by the Department of the Interior.

-Black history has transformed into pathways of possibility as exemplary African American minds contemplate and build new legacies.
-The seeds of equality and justice that were planted here long ago, have blossomed into a colorful community full of Black-owned restaurants, businesses, and startups with many at the cutting edge of their industries.
+Black history has transformed into pathways of possibility as exemplary Black minds contemplate and build new legacies.
+The seeds of equality and justice that were planted here long ago have blossomed into a colorful community full of Black-owned restaurants, businesses, and startups, with many at the cutting edge of their industries.

-Today, if you walk through Black Wall Street, you will see bronze sculptures commemorating the history of the street alongside Black-owned businesses both old and new.
-The Hayti District is definitely not what it used to be, but the Hayti Heritage Center stands to preserve and advance the heritage and culture of historic Hayti & the African American experience with events, programs, and festivals.
-North Carolina Central University consistently ranks as a top Historically Black College or University and proudly offers programs at the baccalaureate, master's, professional and doctoral level, preparing students to succeed in the global marketplace.
+Today, if you walk through Black Wall Street, you will see bronze sculptures commemorating the street's history alongside Black-owned businesses —both old and new.
+While Hayti is not what it used to be, the Hayti Heritage Center stands to preserve and advance the heritage and culture of historic Hayti & the African American experience with events, programs, and festivals.
+North Carolina Central University consistently ranks as a top Historically Black College or University.
+It proudly offers programs at the baccalaureate, master's, professional and doctoral levels, preparing students to succeed in the global marketplace.
 Around Durham, you'll find public art dedicated to celebrating the Black history and artists of Durham.
 In addition to paving new opportunities and possibilities, Black people are continuing the legacy of the people and places that are a permanent part of Durham's heritage.